kaspernissen/docs.humio.com/content/operation/installation/configuration.md

 # If set, must be a (small) positive integer.
 #BOOTSTRAP_HOST_ID=1

-# The URL that other hosts can use to reach this server.
+# The URL that other humio hosts in the cluster can use to reach this server.
 Required.
 # Examples: https://humio01.example.com  or  http://humio01:8080
 # Security: We recommend using a TLS endpoint.
 # If all servers in the Humio cluster share a closed LAN, using those endpoints may be okay.
 EXTERNAL_URL=https://humio01.example.com

+# The URL which users/browsers will use to reach the server
+# This URL is used to create links to the server
+# It is important to set this property when using OAuth authentication or alerts
+PUBLIC_URL=humio.mycompany.com

 # Kafka bootstrap servers list.
 Used as `bootstrap.servers` towards kafka.
 # should be set to a comma separated host:port pairs string.